max9001/temp_workspace/readme/SSH.md

   - In PC network settings, make WiFi adapter share to ethernet.

 ## Connect Pi to Wi-Fi
-Note: Connecting to Student Wi-Fi does not work with this method.
 - Find Pi WLAN network card name.
 For example "wlan0".
 Then edit the Net

 		sudo ls /sys/class/net